 One Year Married!
 Pop the Champagne! (and are you supposed to mark the date with gifts?!)

 If you’re familiar with traditional wedding anniversary gift recommendations, you’ll probably already know that the one year wedding anniversary is marked by a “paper” present.
-For those not familiar, each year has a corresponding wedding anniversary gift or type of gift that is traditionally given.
-However, paper is not the only “traditional” gift, so read on!
+For those not familiar, each year has a corresponding gift type of gift that is traditionally given.
+However, paper is not the only “traditional” gift for your first wedding anniversary.

 Ladies, if you’re reading this, I’m going to hugely generalise and say that your husband is probably not caught up in whether or not you follow tradition and craft him something out of paper-mache (or buy him a gift at all).
 Unless you tell him of the gift tradition, and let him know you want to follow it, you may find yourself disappointed (if you follow the jewellery anniversary gift-list, the first year is gold, so start dropping hints now…)

-It may be too late for this – but incase you’re still wedding planning – we saved the top tier of our cake for our wedding anniversary (another tradition) and enjoyed it with a bottle of wine from our wedding too!
+It may be too late for this – but incase you’re still wedding planning – we saved the top tier of our cake for our wedding anniversary (another tradition) and enjoyed it with a bottle of wine from our wedding too, up at Treghan Lodge where we celebrated.

 (For the traditionalist in you, I’ve found some pretty awesome “paper” gifts below!)